Signiant/lambda-promotion/README.md

 Proper policy document can be generated using the [AWS Policy Generator](http://awspolicygen.s3.amazonaws.com/policygen.html), with an IAM policy type.

+### Test events

+You may wish to run tests against the function to verify that it is ready for promotion.
+This can be done by including a tests.lam.json in the deploy directory.
+This file is optional, and contains an array of event objects to test the lambda function with.
+If any of these events fail, the alias will not move to the new function version, and the promotion process will exit, noting the function version, error, and response.

+The template for a tests.lam.json file can be found in templates/lambda.json.
+Simple add an object to the "events" array for each test you would like to run.

 #### Source code

 ![Source Code Artifacts](/images/source-artifacts.png?raw=true)